abstractlyZach/reZIDE/README.md

 * small terminal running linter
 * small terminal using a filewatcher to run tests
 * small terminal running the typescript compiler
-* medium terminal to run arbitrary commands
+* medium terminal for running arbitrary commands

 ### documentation mode
 * editor for document
 * browser/pager for source material
-* terminal for compiling document
+* terminal for compiling document into pdf
-* browser/viewer for viewing compiled document
+* pdf viewer for viewing compiled pdf

 There were also a lot of consistent configurations that I wanted to use that just wouldn't work out of the box.
 I like splitting my monitor up with 25-50-25 or 20-60-20 ratios and